alilotfi23/terraform-packer-ansible-vsphere/README.md

 packer init .
 ```

-make sure your configuration is syntactically valid and internally consistent by using the packer validate command.
+make sure your configuration is syntactically valid by using the packer validate command.

 ```shell
 packer validate .